znsio/specmatic-documentation/documentation/convert_gherkin_to_openapi.md

 OpenAPI is now the primary format supported by Specmatic for RESTful APIs.

-Specmatic can convert contracts using the older format to OpenAPI 3.0.x.
+Specmatic can convert contracts using the older format to OpenAPI 3.0.x, from 0.32.0 onwards.

 The command is `java -jar specmatic.jar gherkin-to-openapi /path/to/contract/file.spec`.